A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Related Work

-Later work improve the running time to polylogarithmic time per update.
-Smid~\cite{smid1992maintaining} uses a data structure of size $O(n\log^k n)$ and maintains the closest pair in $O(\log^k n \log \log n)$ amortized time per update.
-Callahan and Kosaraju~\cite{callahan1995algorithms} present general technique for dynamizing problems in Euclidean-space that make use of the well-separated pair decomposition~\cite{callahan1995decomposition}.
-For dynamic closest pair, their proposed algorithm requires $O(n)$ space and $O(\log^2 n)$ time for updates.
-Bespamyatnikh~\cite{bespamyatnikh1998optimal} describes a data structure that takes $O(n)$ space, and has $O(\log n)$ deterministic update time for the closest pair in $L_t$ metric.
+Later work improved the sequential running time to polylogarithmic time per update.
+Smid~\cite{smid1991maintaining} used a data structure of size $O(n\log^k n)$ that maintains the closest pair in the $L_t$-metric in $O(\log^k n \log \log n)$ amortized time per update.
+Callahan and Kosaraju~\cite{callahan1995algorithms} presented a general technique for dynamizing problems in Euclidean-space that make use of the well-separated pair decomposition~\cite{callahan1995decomposition}.
+For dynamic closest pair, their algorithm requires $O(n)$ space and $O(\log^2 n)$ time per update.
+Kapoor and Smid~\cite{kapoor1996new} proposed new dynamic data structures that solve the problem in the $L_t$-metric using $O(n)$ space and deterministic $O(\log^{k-1}n \log\log n)$ update time.
+Bespamyatnikh~\cite{bespamyatnikh1998optimal} described a closest pair data structure for the $L_t$-metric space that takes $O(n)$ space, and has $O(\log n)$ deterministic update time.
 The main idea is to dynamically maintain a fair-split tree and a heap of neighbor pairs.
-The algorithm incurs large constant overheads, and does not currently seem to be practical.
-Golin \etal\cite{golin1998randomized} describe a randomized data structure for the problem in $L_t$ metric.
-For fixed dimensionality, the data structure supports insertions to and deletions in $O(\log n)$ expected time and requires expected $O(n)$ space.
+The algorithm does not currently seem to be practical.
+Golin et al.~\cite{golin1998randomized} described a randomized data structure for the problem in the $L_t$-metric space, which takes $O(n)$ expected space and supports insertions and deletions in $O(\log n)$ expected time.
+Our work is inspired by Golin et al.~\cite{golin1998randomized}, and is the first to parallelize dynamic batch-updates for the closest pair problem.

-Eppstein~\cite{eppstein2000fast} solves a stronger version of the problem by supporting arbitrary distance functions.
-His algorithm maintains the closest pair in $O(n \log n)$ time per insertion and $O(n \log^2 n)$ amortized time per deletion using $O(n)$ space.
-Cardinal and Eppstein~\cite{cardinal2004lazy} later design a more practical version of this algorithm.
-Chan~\cite{chan2020dynamic} presents a modification of Eppstein's algorithm~\cite{eppstein2000fast}, which improves the amortized update time to $O(n)$.
+In addition, there has been related work on similar problems.
+Agarwal et al.~\cite{agarwal2008kinetic} proposed a kinetic and dynamic data structure for 2-dimensional all-nearest-neighbors as well as the closest pair, which uses $O(n\log n)$ space and processes each update in $O(\log^3 n)$ time.
+Eppstein~\cite{eppstein2000fast} solved a stronger version of the dynamic closest pair problem by supporting arbitrary distance functions.
+The algorithm maintains the closest pair in $O(n \log n)$ time per insertion and $O(n \log^2 n)$ amortized time per deletion using $O(n)$ space.
+Cardinal and Eppstein~\cite{cardinal2004lazy} later designed a more practical version of this algorithm.
+Chan~\cite{chan2020dynamic} presented a modification of Eppstein's algorithm~\cite{eppstein2000fast}, which improves the amortized update time to $O(n)$.